vapstack/pooled/README.md

 - `NoClear` leaves contents unchanged.
 - `ClearLen` clears the current length.
 - `ClearCap` clears the full capacity.

+`NoClear` leaves the backing array unchanged.
+This is fastest, but for pointer-containing element types it may keep references alive while the slice is retained by the pool.

 `Cleanup`, when set, is called by `Put` before clearing and before retention checks.
 It runs for every `Put` call, including nil slices and slices that will